John Moe: Podcasts

 In June 2015, Moe along with rapper Open Mike Eagle launched Conversation Parade, a podcast in which the two discuss the Cartoon Network animated series Adventure Time.
 The podcast has featured guests like Jeremy Shada (the voice of Finn the Human), John DiMaggio (the voice of Jake the Dog), Hynden Walch (the voice of Princess Bubblegum), Adam Muto (the series' co-executive producer and showrunner), Kent Osborne (Adventure Time's head writer), Niki Yang (the voice of BMO and Lady Rainicorn), Olivia Olson (the voice of Marceline), Jesse Moynihan (former storyboard artist), Jessica DiCicco (the voice of Flame Princess), Elizabeth Ito (one of the show's supervising directors), and alternative country musician Neko Case.

 In 2016, Dr. Craig Bowron MD FACP, contributor at Huffington Post, wrote an article announcing and recommending a new podcast by John Moe, The Hilarious World of Depression.

-Moe began the Depresh Mode podcast in March 2021.
+The Hilarious World of Depression won the Webby Award for Best Comedy Podcast in 2017 and led to Moe's book of the same name.
+The show ended in June 2020 as Moe was laid off from American Public Media amid the growing pandemic.

+Moe began the Depresh Mode podcast in March 2021 as part of the Maximum Fun network.
+It follows a similar format to the previous show and again focuses on long-form interviews, often with creative artists and public figures telling stories of their own mental health struggles.
+Guests have included Jamie Lee Curtis, David Sedaris, and Surgeon General Vivek Murthy.
+The show's episode with actor Joel Kim Booster talking about his active depression led to an LA Press Club award.

+Moe created Sleeping with Celebrities, a comedy and sleep aid podcast, in February 2023.

+Moe created but did not host the podcast You Are Not Alone: Voices of Recovery for the National Alliance on Mental Illness and won multiple awards for Our Whitman, My Story, a promotional podcast for Whitman College.

 Personal life

 Moe lives in St. Paul, Minnesota.
+His wife, Jill Moe, is a well-known crop artist and crop art instructor.
+Moe is also the lead singer for the band Math Emergency, which he has written about for AARP.